-Both Yeti and Snowball are 16-bit microphones.
+Both Yeti and Blue Snowball are 16-bit microphones.
 This means they sample audio at a 65,536 sample rate.

 At the current time, 16-bit is accepted as the most effective bit rate.
 There are higher bit rates (24 being the gold standard currently), but the portable technology doesn’t have the capacity to support the audio quality from these higher amounts.